Diagonactic/Enums.Delegates.CppCLI/Readme.md

 Enums and Delegates in C++/CLI
 ==============================

+This project provides a set of highly performant generic methods for interacting with Enums.

 Enums and Delegates are a fundimental component of .Net, however, as of version 6.0 of the C# language, there's no way to (directly) constrain a generic parameter to System.Enum or System.Delegate.
 There's so many reasons to want to do so, not the least of which is the